sampaulsen/sampaulsen.github.io/_posts/2015-12-17-post-base-bat.md

 Long time, no write.

 My High Tide is finally ready and drinking great.
-It pours a nice light yellow<!--more-->, and the torrified wheat lends a nice cloudiness to the brew.
+It pours a nice light yellow, and the torrified wheat lends a nice cloudiness to the brew.
 The head is nice and creamy as I carbed it up to about 3 volumes.

 {% capture fig_img %}
 ![High Tide IPA]({{ "/assets/images/tide.JPG" | relative_url }})